 But, someone may counter, people are not like machines – they have thoughts and feelings.
 Yes, but are those qualities any different than what sophisticated programming could produce in a computer?

-For example, a computer applies rules of logic on a very complex level, and may appear to "think."
+For example, a computer applies rules of logic on a very complex level, and may appear from the outside to think or feel emotions.
 In reality it does no such thing.
 It only reacts, on the basis of its programming, its past experiences (which, by design, may alter its programming), and the inputs it is currently receiving.

 If human beings are the products of evolutionary chance rather than being the special creations of God, any of their activities that may appear to result from "thought" are, in reality, the result of nothing more than the interaction of an individual’s genetic programming and personal history with the inputs they receive from their environment.

 If God did not create human beings, then people, like computers, cannot possess anything that goes beyond the physical structures of their bodies.
 They have nothing that could be called a "soul."
-Thus, they are complex biological mechanisms, and nothing more.
+They are complex biological mechanisms, and nothing more.